SO($N$) singlet-projection model on the pyrochlore lattice: Model

 We consider the pyrochlore lattice where each site has a Hilbert space of $N$ states, denoted for site $j$ as $\Ket{\sigma}_j$ where $\sigma=1,\ldots,N$.
 We will refer to this as the \emph{color} of the spin.
 By using the fundamental representation of SO($N$) on each site it is possible to construct spin singlets on any two sites: $\Ket{S_{ij}}=\frac{1}{\sqrt{N}}\sum_\sigma\Ket{\sigma\sigma}_{ij}$.
 We can then construct the singlet-projection operator for a pair of sites as $\hat{\mathcal{P}}_{ij}=\Ket{S_{ij}}\Bra{S_{ij}}$.
 This follows closely the previous numerical studies on the triangular lattice~\cite{kaulTriangular} and kagome lattice~\cite{kagome}.
 We consider this operator acting on nearest neighbors of the lattice and this is the first term in our model Hamiltonian:

+with $J_1>0$ in all cases.
 We can study this model on its own for integer values of $N$ to map out the phase diagram as a function of the symmetry order (see Results below).
 To gain a more detailed understanding of the phase transition between observed phases, we can add a second term that acts on the shortest bonds joining sites on the same sublattice (denoted $\{ij\}$; see Fig.~\ref{fig:pyrochlore}):

-where $\hat{\Pi}_{ij}=(1/N)\sum_{\sigma,\eta}\Ket{\sigma\eta}_{ij}\Bra{\eta\sigma}_{ij}$, the so-called permutation operator, which encourages magnetic ordering.
+where $\hat{\Pi}_{ij}=(1/N)\sum_{\sigma,\eta}\Ket{\sigma\eta}_{ij}\Bra{\eta\sigma}_{ij}$, the so-called permutation operator, which encourages magnetic ordering for $J_2>0$.
 Our full model is thus $\hat{\mathcal{H}}=\hat{\mathcal{H}}_{J_1}+\hat{\mathcal{H}}_{J_2}$.
 In the $J_2$-only model for any finite $N$, each sublattice would be perfectly, but independently, magnetically ordered.
 By turning on a small $J_1$ at that point, the sublattices couple together and all spins align.
 Therefore, if we start in the paramagnetic phase for some large $N$, there must exist some $g\equiv J_2/J_1$ beyond which magnetic order is restored.
 By varying $g$, we can continuously tune from one phase to the other and perform a detailed study of the properties of the phase transition.